Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Add_Remove_Replace_NCNs.md

     Restarting cray-dhcp-kea
    ```

-## Add worker, storage, master or FMN(Fabric Manager Node) NCNs
+## Add worker, storage, master or FMN NCNs

-Use this procedure to add a worker, storage, master or FMN NCN.
+Use this procedure to add a worker, storage, master or FMN (Fabric Manager Node) NCNs.

 ### Add NCN prerequisites